AdrianHettler/battery-canister-36c/README.md

 ## MCU & Buck Stage
 A TI LM5146 synchronous buck DC/DC converter is used to step down the battery voltage to a constant value.
-A STM32L031 microcontroller is used to
+A STM32L031 microcontroller is used to for following tasks:
+*Check state of switch/botton
+*Switch mosfet
+*Check temperature of the pcb
+*Check the stepped down output voltage
+*Check the input voltage
+*Control of a buzzer

 ![image](https://github.com/user-attachments/assets/885c1812-9ddb-4c33-a522-844a1277b3f2)